locustio/aiolocust/README.md

 If you want to set a target request rate, rather than relying solely on user count and static sleeps to control the load, use [pyrate](https://pyratelimiter.readthedocs.io/en/stable/).

-For convenience, aiolocust provides a pre-packaged decorator, useable as such:
+For convenience, aiolocust provides a pre-packaged decorator:

 ```text
 from pyrate_limiter import Duration